Guest post on solo travel in Southeast Asia by travel blogger Bianca Knauf of MyWildEarth

 I don’t think I was timid.
 I wouldn’t even say I was scared, but the adventure that lay ahead of me would shake my very core into a tectonic paradigm shift that would leave me spellbound by its immensity.

-Here’s my account of how hiking in Southeast Asia changed who I am, forever.#Hiking in Southeast #Asia changed this solo traveler forever #solotravel Click To Tweet
+Here’s my account of how solo travel in Southeast Asia changed who I am, forever.

 1. I Became Tough

-The moment I landed in Bangkok, I realized I would have to think on my feet.
+The moment I landed in Bangkok, I realized that in order to travel solo successfully I would have to think on my feet.
 Everything moved much faster there.
 The bombardment of sights and sounds took some getting used to, and my first tuk-tuk experience was nothing short of hair-raising.

 It was there I had my very first feeling of complete inadequacy.
 The world around me was loud, busy and vivid.
 If you don’t watch yourself, you quickly become swallowed up by the melee.